simplon-montreuil-promo4/Javascript-Recall/README.md

-# Javascript-Recall
+# JavascriptRecall

-In the inside you will find a series of exercises to you perfect in Javascript.
+Inside you will find a collection of exercises to improve your Javascript.

 To start, open `SpecRunner.html` in your browser.